-Before we dive into the trends, let's take a look at the three basic kinds of cat food.
-Dry, semi-moist, and canned food all contain meat (or meat byproducts), which is essential for cats.
+There are basically three kinds that you'll find at pet food stores: dry, semi-moist, and wet or canned cat foods.
+They all contain meat or meat byproducts, which are essential for cats.
 Cats evolved as hunters, and they need nutrients that can only be found in meat to survive.
 The biggest differences between these products are cost and moisture content.

-Semi-moist cat food contains more moisture than dry food—about 3 times as much depending on the brand.
-It usually consists of meat (and meat byproducts) along with other ingredients, such as soybean meal, grain, and cereals.
+Semi-moist cat food contains about 3 times more moisture than dry food depending on the brand.
+It usually consists of meat or meat byproducts and other ingredients, such as soybean meal, grain, and cereals.

 How to Feed Your Cat

-As far as a feeding routine, our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends cats be fed two times a day around 8 to 12 hours apart.
-Families who have difficulty managing a two-a-day regimen may want to leave dry food out for their cats to eat when they're hungry.
+As far as a feeding routine, our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends cats be fed twice a day about 8 to 12 hours apart.
+If that doesn't work for your schedule, you can leave dry food out for them to eat as they please.
 Just keep in mind that some cats will overeat when they are fed freely, which can lead to obesity.
 One way to help prevent overeating is to use an automatic food dispenser, which can be programmed throughout the day to dispense small amounts of food.

-3 Cat Food Trends to Watch in 2019
+4 Cat Nutrition Trends to Watch in 2020

 2. Online Shopping

-- Sprinkle-on – Shake a bit of extra flavor and nutrients on top of your cat's usual entrée.
+- Sprinkle-on toppers – You can shake some extra flavor and nutrients on top of your cat's usual kibble.

-- Shredded toppers – These toppers are made of shredded proteins like beef, chicken, turkey, or seafood to a meal.
+- Shredded toppers – These toppers are made of shredded proteins like beef, chicken, turkey, or seafood.

-- Broth or gravy toppers – Pour a broth or gravy that can contain bits of meat, poultry, or seafood onto your cat's food.
-These toppers can be a great way to add water to your cat's diet.
+- Broth or gravy toppers – You can pour broth or gravy with bits of meat, poultry, or seafood over your cat's entrée.
+These toppers can help make sure your cat is getting enough water in their diet.

 Tips to Feed Your Cat

 - Minimize treats – It's fun to give cats treats, and they sure do love them!
 That's fine as long as you offer them in moderation.
-They can be packed with sugar and fats, which can lead to obesity.
-The ASPCA advises that treats represent 5% or less of your cat’s daily food intake with the rest coming from a nutritionally complete cat food.
+They can be full of unhealthy fats and sugar, which can lead to obesity.
+The ASPCA recommends that treats represent 5% or less of your cat's daily food intake.
+The rest should come from a nutritionally complete cat food.

-- Don't add catnip to your cat's food – A dash of catnip may tempt even the pickiest of eaters, but soon your cat may only eat food that contains this treat.
-Catnip is fine on occasion, but it shouldn't be a part of your cat's regular meals.
+- Avoid adding catnip to their food – A bit of catnip may tempt a picky eater, but your cat may stop eating food without this treat.
+You can give your cat catnip now and then, but it shouldn't be a part of your cat's regular meals.

-- Do not offer them dairy products – A cat lapping up a bowl of milk is an iconic image, but cats should not have dairy since they lack an enzyme needed to digest the lactose in dairy products, such as milk, cream, whipped cream, ice-cream, and cheese.
-Feeding your cat dairy can result in vomiting and diarrhea.
+- Do not offer them dairy products – A cat lapping up a bowl of milk is an iconic image, but cats should not have dairy since they lack an enzyme needed to digest it.
+Feeding your cat dairy products, such as milk, cream, whipped cream, ice cream, and cheese can result in vomiting and diarrhea.

-It's important to know what not to feed your kitty.
-In addition to milk, you should never give your cat raw fish, onions, or raisins..
+Do you know what not to feed your kitty?
+In addition to dairy, you should never give your cat raisins, onions, or raw fish.

 Cats and Obesity